Investments and Retirement

 In the past 20 years or so, we have had several market corrections of a significant nature whereas someone over the age of 50 would have had difficulty retiring.
 When you are 30 - 35 years old you can wait out these corrections.
 However, after the age of 40 to 45, it becomes really difficult to see retirement in a timely manner when the market has a significant correction.
 Under 30 – 35 years of age, we recommend a mix of investments.

-It is important to remember that the above holds great value in the mid to long-term (5 – 25 years) and that a conservative to the mid-risk investor will cherish the value of Segregated Funds, especially during a market correction.
+It is important to remember that the above holds great value in the mid to long-term (5 - 25 years) and that a subscriber to the mid-risk investment model will cherish the value of Segregated Funds, especially during a market correction.

 Segregated Funds avoid probate since the inherent makeup is not dissimilar to a life insurance policy.
 Registered Seg.
 Funds go directly to the beneficiary whereas Mutual Funds go to your estate (some exceptions).